 top of page

-Smith Corona Sterling Outside of Salina by Cami DuMay
+Smith Corona Sterling Outside of Salina By Cami DuMay

 The thing was mutilated, the tooth-yellow keys cracked or missing, the metal oxidized to the color of dried blood just like Hemingway said it would, and all the warped machinery bent to lay down perfectly beneath the tires of an eighteen-wheeler.